Yashas-pissay/Yashas-pissay/README.md

 - 🔭 I’m currently working as **Associate IT Consultant at ITC Infotech ltd.**

-- 🌱 I’m currently learning as well as working as **Python, Stats, Machine Learning**
+- 🌱 I’m currently learning as well as working on **Python, Stats, Machine Learning**

 - 👨‍💻 All of my projects are available at [here](here)